Built on Family.

 Damages may include:

 To build your case, you should start early to collect as much evidence relating to your injury as possible.
 Over time, witnesses and documents may be increasingly difficult to locate.
-Such documentation as medical records, pictures, videos, helps establish what caused your injury.
+Documentation, such as medical records, pictures, and videos, helps establish what caused your injury.

 Spinal cord injuries are among the most catastrophic and life-altering injuries anyone can experience.
 If you have suffered a spinal cord injury, an experienced attorney can help.